rails/rails/README.md

         $ rails new myapp

-   where "myapp" is the application name.
+   where "myapp" is the application name..

 3. Change directory to `myapp` and start the web server: